anuraagprasaad/currency-converter/README.md

 1)

+a) Clone or download the project to some directory.

+b) Run the below command from that directory

      mvn spring-boot:run

      This should start the embedded Tomcat and the application will be available at http://localhost:8080/

-#Or
+##Or

 2)